-So what does it mean when someone who is obviously not a bodybuilder has bulging veins in the hands or arms?
-It could simply mean that they have very little body fat.
-This could be from exercise or diet, or a combination of the two.
+So what does it mean when someone who is not a bodybuilder has bulging veins in the hands or arms?
+It could merely mean that they have very little body fat either from exercise or diet, or a combination of the two.
 A person could also be naturally skinny.

-While it is true that can be unhealthy if your body fat gets too low, you can’t really determine someone’s health status based solely on their level of body fat.
+While it is true that it can be unhealthy if your body fat gets too low, you can’t determine someone’s health status based solely on their level of body fat.
 However, if you are thin and have concerns about the appearance of the veins in your hands and arms, consult your physician to rule out any health issues related to vascularity that may need treatment.

 Age and genetics

-As you get older your skin becomes thinner and you lose collagen, so the veins in your hands may become more visible.
-Additionally, some people’s veins are naturally more visible.
-This could be due to skin pigmentation, body fat distribution, or a variety of other genetic factors.
+As you age your skin becomes thinner and you lose collagen, thus the veins in your hands may become more visible.
+Additionally, some people’s hand veins are naturally more noticeable due to skin pigmentation, body fat distribution, or a variety of other genetic factors.
 In most cases visible veins in hands are not a sign of a medical condition, or of any other problems.
-However, if you notice that your veins seem to be larger or more visible than before, you should discuss the change with your doctor.
+However, if you notice that your hand veins seem to be larger or more visible than before, you should discuss the change with your doctor.

 Serious causes of bulging veins in arms and hands